gbmhunter/blog/content/electronics/general/altium/altium-scripting-and-using-the-api/pcb-related-api.md

 ## Creating PCB Regions (The Contour Method)

-You can create PCB regions (which are similar to polygons, but have slightly different properties/behaviours) using contours.
+You can create PCB regions (which are similar to polygons, but have slightly different properties/behaviors) using contours.

 ## Define The Objects

-Define the following objects after the var  keyword and before the begin  keyword.
+Define the following objects after the `var` keyword and before the `begin` keyword.

 ```delphi
 board : IPCB_Board;